progmamun/The-MVC-Architecture/readme.md

 - Model: Handles data logic.
 - View: It displays the information from the model to the user.
 - Controller: It controls the data flow into a model object and updates the view whenever data changes.

+### we can use a well-established architecture pattern like MVC, MVP, Flux, ext.

+**The Perfect Architecture:** Structure, Maintainability, Expandability